Engineers Australia: Annual report and financials

 In accordance with By-law 20.2, an Annual Report is presented by the Board each year for the business of the Annual General Meeting of Engineers Australia.

 Lobbying

 Engineers Australia engages third-party political lobbyists in various jurisdictions.
 For example, in South Australia, Engineers Australia engages MCM Strategic Communications.

 Publications

+The Journal of the Institute of Engineers was the house organ from 1929.
+In 1976 when it was rebranded Engineers Australia.

 Create magazine was introduced on 12 August 2015.
 It was a magazine that showcased the profession, achievements, impacts and future thinking of engineering, but was phased out in 2020-2021 and replaced with an on-line version 'Create Digital' published by Mahlab publishers.
 EHA Magazine is published quarterly covering industrial and engineering heritage first published in December 2013.

 Engineering heritage recognition program

 Engineering Heritage Australia, a special interest group within Engineers Australia, runs a program that recognises historically significant engineering works.
 Such works have a plaque on display, with a brief summary of the significance of the work.
 The program was established in 1984 with two categories of awards, "National Engineering Landmark" and "Historic Engineering Marker".
 In 2009 these were renamed "Engineering Heritage National Landmark" and "Engineering Heritage Marker"; in 2011 and 2012 the awards were renamed and a third category added.
 The current awards are: